denten-books/plain-text/proposal.md

 maximizing system--centric ideals like efficiency, speed, performance, or security.

-My use of plain text implies also a poetics of reading and writing.
-The title therefore further identifies an interpretive stance one can assume in relation to the making and the unmaking of literary artifacts.
+My use of plain text further implies a poetics of reading and writing.
+The title therefore also identifies an interpretive stance one can assume in relation to the making and the unmaking of literary artifacts.
 Besides visible content, all contemporary documents carry with them a layer of hidden information.
 Originally used for typesetting, that layer affects more than innocuous document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity encode forms of governance.
 These tacit structures police intellectual property laws; they censor and carry out surveillance operations.
 For example, the Digital Millennium Copyright Act, passed in the United States in 1996, goes beyond written injunction to require in some cases the management of digital rights (DRM) at the level of hardware.
 An electronic book governed by DRM may subsequently prevent the reader from copying or sharing stored content, even for the purposes of academic study.
-Building on the recent work of scholars like Johanna Drucker, Lev Manovich, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered *computational poetics*, a method of inquiry that aims to bring implicit control structures once again under the purview of interpretation and critique [@manovich_there_2011; @gitelman_paper_2014; @hu_prehistory_2015].
+Building on the recent work of scholars like Wendy Chun, Tung-Hui Hu, Caroline Levine, and Lisa Gitelman I make the case for an empowered *computational poetics*, a method of inquiry that aims to bring implicit control structures once again under the purview of interpretation and critique [@chun_programmed_2011; @gitelman_paper_2014;
+@hu_prehistory_2015; @levine_forms:_2015].

 Annotated Table of Contents
 ---------------------------